ribbitfix/goal-tracker/README.md

 - Create flash message to indicate successful create action
 - Build forms for creating new users and goals

+### 8/18
+(in the air)
+The view wrapper (views/layouts/application.html) is an erb file - I'm wondering if I should scrap it and create a haml file instead, just for consistency's sake?
+Seems to work fine as is, though.

+Did the flash message thing:
+- Added a line to ReportsController#create: ```flash[:notice] = "Your report was submitted."```
+- Modified the wrapper view to display a flash message if present
+- Discovered there was already a line in the scaffolds stylesheet to make #notice text green; added a line to make #warning text red.
+- Added a ```flash[:warning]``` line to the create method.

+Created a partial goal_form and the "new" and "edit" forms that uses it.

+Tried to fix UsersController#show so that it only shows active goals, but my syntax is broken.

+QUESTION: What is the Ruby equivalent of try/catch?

 ### QUESTIONS
 - How to install debugger without breaking the server?